Should I Build a House or Buy an Existing Home?

 This greater degree of freedom to customize opens up the opportunity to design a more efficient household that meets new energy standards.
 Increased energy efficiency means lower utility costs each month.

-Many experts can also argue that home building can be as cost-effective as buying an existing property.
+Many experts can also argue that the cost to build a house, can be as cost-effective as buying an existing property.
 Aside from energy-efficient appliances that yield cost savings on your monthly utility bills, building your house also means fewer repairs and less frequent maintenance each year.

 Since you have full control of how big or small the project is, you can tailor it to suit your budget and financing options.
 This flexibility extends beyond the project's scale since you can choose how quickly you want the house to be finished based on your budget.
 Many builders allow you to pay by milestone rather than just one lump sum.